 I think it would be of great value for the society if top leaders were selected among those performing best on such tests.
 In addition to ensuring intelligence, foresight and excellent judgment, pre-frontal cortex dominance is associated with responsible, reliable, honest and humane behavior, that is highly desirable in top leaders and executives.

 As pointed out elsewhere, the recent economic depression would probably not have occurred if such people had been in charge in stead of the SOB-types – shortsighted, greedy, ruthless, irresponsible and dishonest (to an appalling extent criminal) people apparently dominating Wall Street financial institutions.

 An additional test that might be useful in certain cases

 Stress provocation test using MEG

 This is a new test idea of mine that needs to be standardized.
-I mention it, because I believe it would be useful for assessing the degree of SOB as well as for confirming a high level of BEB, hoping someone takes on the standardization.
+I mention it, because I believe it would be useful for objectively assessing the degree of SOB as well as for confirming a high level of BEB, hoping someone takes on the standardisation.
 It would be useful in cases when the above tests dont yield an enough distinguishing result, that is in cases who lie in the gray-zone between SOB and BEB.

 It is based on the experience that under stress, certain areas of the brain (we call them “stress-related-brain” SRB regions below) show an increased activity as revealed by MEG scanning.